ReactivePlayZ/RML/README.md

 You'll also see that conversion to JSON can be quite lengthy.
 Generally, this is fine.
 But for small data, it can seem a bit complex.
 It has to remain lengthy in order to preserve exact data from RML.
 ## File Header
-A file header is either a single JSON Object or an Array if it's multi-line.
-For example:
+A file header is a JSON Array.
 ##
 ```
 hi, I'm a file header